JayRaparla/ConnectedCities/README.md

 ## Run the following commands in a terminal to test the application.

+Note: if any of the below commands fail, try `npm audit fix --force`.
+It could be because some of the npm dependancies are depricated.I had to leave it for later in the interest of time.

 1. Start application (dev profile): `./mvnw`
     Test the endpoints
     . http://127.0.0.1:8080/api/connected/?origin=boston&destination=newark